saeedrafsharx/python-psychopy-gaming-learning-basics/README.md

 ### Here I'll be storing the projects (basic) I've done in python, in order to be able to create cognitive serious games later on, using psychopy library as well.
+I'm following the course and routemap made by Sir Alexander Pastukhov: https://github.com/alexander-pastukhov/writing-games-with-python-and-psychopy.git